tboedhram/file-sync/README.md

 *File paths should be relative to the location specified for Root Location.*
 *This is labeled as "Files to Ignore" during setup*
 *This configuration only applies in Send mode and Bidirectional mode.*

+**Check for Updates at Launch:** This configuration tells the application whether or not to check for updates when the application is starting

+**Automatically Install Updates:** This configuration tells the application whether or not to automatically install updates

+*Check for Updates at Launch must be enables to use the Auto Update feature.*